lutvit/php-mail/README.md

 # php-mail

 A custom function for PHP to send emails with full UTF-8 support and Base64 encoded.
 You can see the Mail function live in action at [NewsletterMarketer](https://www.newslettermarketer.de/) by visiting the contact form page.
+Besides the usage at NewsletterMarketer, I use the same mail function to send bulk emails.

 ### English description